mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I bought 6", 12", and 3' Ethernet cables at a ratio of about 5:2:1.

 Some people are creative and buy different colors to represent different functionality.
 I'm boring and just stuck with blue and black Ethernet cables because they look standard and proper to me.

+## Choosing fiber cables

+### Ethernet, DAC, or fiber?

+If you're just getting 1 Gbps speeds, you don't have to choose anything.

+Once you go above that, you have to choose between Ethernet or fiber cables.

+With Ethernet, it's pretty simple.
+Your Ethernet adapter has an Ethernet port, so you plug in an Ethernet cable.
+Easy peasy!

+With fiber, it gets more complicated.
+You have an SFP or SFP+ port, and you have to decide what adapter you want to conver it to something else.
+You can convert it to DAC or fiber.
+But then there's a few types of fiber.

+I chose fiber over DAC because I couldn't figure out how to get DAC through a patch panel.
+There are Ethernet keys and Fiber keys, but no DAC keys.

+The other surprise with fiber is how expensive the cabling is.
+SFP+ to fiber adapters cost $XX, and you need them at either end of the connection.
+I bought a box of XX" fiber patch cables not really paying attention to the price, and then I realized I spent $XX.
+On little cables!

 {{<notice type="info">}}